HGLeoCho/HGLeoCho.Github.io/_posts/2022-01-01-AnitematedCirclePacking.md

 >
 >
 Things to add.
+- [x] Frame counter
-- [] add buttons and Range slider for configuration.
+- [ ] Add buttons and Range slider for configuration.
 - [ ] Start button.
 >
 >